atoponce/d-note/README.md

 Read [the documentation](/doc) about further information regarding this project.

-This project is licensed under the GNU AfferoGeneral Public License, version 3.
+This project is licensed under the GNU Affero General Public License, version 3.
 See [the license](LICENSE.md) for the complete license.

 Demo